Loading a 10-foot Shipping Container

-As your big move approaches, choosing the right size of shipping container can seem like a minefield.
+As your big move approaches, choosing the right size of the shipping container can seem like a minefield.
 You’ll probably see lots of 20-foot and 40-foot containers around, but many people don’t need so much space.
 That’s when the non-standard, smaller containers can really come into their own.

 Packing up a small one-person flat?
 Looking for a container that can be easily transported overland?
 These small but perfectly formed containers could be ideal for you.